lkraav/trac-hacks/tracldapauthplugin/trunk/README.txt

 	The ldap search scope: base, onelevel or subtree

 search_filter
-	The ldap search filter template where %s is replace with the username
+	The ldap search filter template where %s is replaced with the username

 Example configuration